rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 Building a best choice recommendation .....................................

-Let us now have a look at the resultng pairwise outranking situations.
+Let us now have a look at the resulting pairwise outranking situations.

 .. code-block:: pycon
    :name: aliceOutranking